BlockScope/blockscope/www-hakyll/drafts/2021-08-15-unison-geodetics.rst

     2 | > hayford
             ⧩
             Ellipsoid (Radius 6378388.0) 297.0

+The code base manager works well as one tool with a command shell, a REPL and git.

 .. [#] FAI-Airscore implements the Andoyer_ method for solving geodesic distance
     on the ellipsoid but it can get distances by using package haversine_ for the